orchidsoftware/orchid.software/docs/en/docs/installation.md

 ---
-title: Platform installation
+title: Installation
-description: This getting started guide will help you get started using ORCHID.
+description: This getting started guide will help you get started using Laravel Orchid.
 ---